The First Diagnostic to Predict the Patient response in Pancreatic Cancer treatment

 3. The grade 3-4 neutropenia rate is 45.7% vs 21% in the gemcitabine group (p<0.001) with 5.4% febrile neutropenia versus 1.2%.
 Moreover, the occurrence of grade 3-4 diarrhoea (12.7% vs 1.8%) and grade 3 peripheral neuropathies (9% vs 0%) is much more frequent (Conroy T et al.).

 Medical interest of the Gemcitest®

-Without stratifying patients using biomarkers or molecular tests, the median survival rate of patients diagnosed with pancreatic cancer and treated with gemcitabine is 6.5 months, with a 1-year survival rate of less than 20%.
+Without the support of biomarkers or diagnostics, the median survival rate of patients diagnosed with pancreatic cancer and treated with gemcitabine is 6.5 months, with a 1-year survival rate of less than 20%.

 From a population of patients diagnosed with pancreatic cancer (grade 3-4, non-operable, metastatic or not), GemciTest® (RUO Diagnostic) identifies the subgroup of patients responding to gemcitabine (according to criteria of progression-free survival PFS and OS overall survival).

-The GemciTest® (predictive molecular test of therapeutic response) can identify the following sub-populations of patients:
+The GemciTest® (predictive diagnostic of therapeutic response) can identify the following sub-populations of patients:

 – patients not responding to gemcitabine: they represent 63% of patients with a median survival rate of 5 months and a survival rate at 1 year of less than 12%,